What is influenza (flu)?

 The CDC recommends getting the flu shot every year, as soon as it becomes available in your community.
 Flu season can begin as early as October and most commonly peaks in the U.S. in January or February, but flu seasons are unpredictable.
 The flu shot takes 1 to 2 weeks to become effective.

 The CDC recommends that travelers have the flu vaccine at least 2 weeks before planned travel to allow time to develop immunity.
-Consult your doctor for more information.
+Talk with your healthcare provider for more information.

 When should I call my healthcare provider?

-For most people, the flu can be treated at home without seeing your healthcare provider.
-But if your condition makes you more susceptible to complications from the flu, tell your healthcare provider when you suspect you have the flu.
+For most people, the flu can be treated at home without treatment from your healthcare provider.
+However, if your condition or situation makes you more susceptible to complications from the flu, tell your healthcare provider when you suspect you have the flu.
 If your symptoms get worse or you have new symptoms, let your healthcare provider know.

 Key points about the flu